-How is a reduction in decibels (dB) and sound level perceived?
+How are reductions in decibels (dB) and sound levels perceived?

-Understanding how sound levels change and how a reduction in decibels (dB) is perceived is essential for evaluating the effectiveness of soundproofing and sound-absorbing measures.
-Decibels are a logarithmic unit, which means that changes in sound level do not occur linearly.
-A reduction of, for example, 10 dB does not mean that the sound is reduced by 10 percent – it is instead perceived as if the volume has been cut in half.
+Understanding how sound levels change and how a reduction in decibels (dB) is perceived is crucial to assessing the effect of sound-attenuating and sound-absorbing measures.
+Decibels are a logarithmic unit, which means that changes in sound level are not linear.
+A reduction of, for example, 10 dB does not mean that the sound has been reduced by 10 percent – instead, it is perceived as the sound level being halved.

-In environments such as offices, schools, restaurants, conference rooms, and homes, it is important to understand how dB changes affect the perception of sound in order to create a comfortable and functional acoustic setting.
-Here, we explain how we perceive sound reduction, the difference between soundproofing and sound absorption, and how to create an optimal sound environment.
+In environments such as offices, schools, restaurants, conference rooms, and homes, it is important to understand how dB changes affect the sound experience in order to create comfortable and functional acoustics.
+Here we go through how we perceive sound reduction, the difference between sound insulation and sound absorption, and how you can create an optimal sound environment.

-How does a decibel reduction affect the sound experience?
+How does a reduction in decibels affect the sound experience?

-The effect of a sound reduction depends on both the physical change in sound energy and how the human ear interprets the sound.
+The effect of a reduction in sound depends on both the physical change in sound energy and how the human ear interprets the sound.

-- A reduction of 3 dB means that the physical sound energy is halved, but the difference is perceived as relatively small to our ears.
+- A reduction of 3 dB means that the physical energy of the sound has been halved, but the difference is perceived as relatively small to our ears.

-- A reduction of 10 dB is perceived as the sound being halved in volume, even though the actual energy has decreased by about 90 percent.
+- A reduction of 10 dB is perceived as the sound having been halved in strength, even though the actual energy has been reduced by approximately 90 percent.

-- At a 20 dB reduction the sound is perceived as being reduced to one-fourth of its original strength.
+- At a 20 dB reduction, the sound is perceived as having been reduced to a quarter of its original strength.

 How different types of sound are affected by dB reduction